 When my oldest son, who’s now 33, was 9, both he and his brother were making me a tad crazy at the grocery store.
 In my haste to hurry up and leave, I threw the remaining items into my shopping cart.
 I didn’t look at anything.
 I just grabbed what I needed, tossed it in the cart and went on my merry way.

 Mind you, back then the only time I ever looked at the expiration date on anything was when I was purchasing milk, and sometimes I didn’t even do that.
 My mindset was, if it’s still on the shelves, it has to be good.
 Man, was I ever wrong?

-Later on that evening, my son grabbed a single-serve container of Motts Applesauce which we purchased that morning.
+Later that evening, my son grabbed a single-serve container of Motts Applesauce which we purchased that morning.
 Upon eating it, he asked why I bought the cinnamon kind.